 Days Off Instead of Overtime

-An employer can replace the payment of overtime by paid days off, but only if you ask for it or if you are unionized and this is part of your union contract.
+An employer can replace the payment of overtime by paid days off, but only if you ask for it or if you are unionized and this is part of your collective agreement. union contract.

 Your employer will replace payment of overtime with time off equal to one and a half times the overtime hours worked.
 You must take this time off within a year.
 Otherwise, the employer must pay you money for your overtime.

-For example, if Émilie replaces a colleague for a whole eight-hour day of work, and also works her normal 40-hour workweek, she can take a leave of one and a half days (12 hours).
+For example, if Émilie does eight hours of overtime one week, in addition to replaces a colleague for a whole eight-hour day of work, and also works her normal 40-hour workweek, she can take a leave of one and a half days (12 hours).